strategicdata/pmhc-mds-spec/doc/data-specification/identifier-management.rst

 Where data is being exported from client systems, these keys can be auto generated, providing that a key does not change once it is assigned.

-*If you still have questions after reading this information, please visit the Department's responses to* :ref:`identifier_and_key_FAQs`
+*If you still have questions after reading this information, please visit the Department's responses to* :ref:`identifier-and-key-FAQs`